 'Silver Mound' Artemisia is one of the most striking examples of silver leaved perennials.
 The fine, feathery foliage makes a tight cushiony mound in dry sites, and retains the attractive habit throughout the summer if periodically given a light trim.
 Artemisia 'Silver Mound' does bloom periodically, but the flowers are insignificant and should be removed to maintain the silver cushion look.
 The low compact size of 'Silver Mound' makes it a good candidate for rock gardens and summer containers.

 Miniature Goat's Beard has delicate Astilbe-like spikes of creamy white above deeply cut green foliage, blooming in June.
 Dr. Alan Armitage feels that Aruncus aesthusifolius is more heat tolerant than the bigger Aruncus, and he's right, from our experience here in New Jersey.
+Adequate moisture is necessary, pairs well with ferns and hostas in the shade garden, it can also be used in rock gardens due to it diminutive size.
 Miniature Goat's Beard often produces attractive fall foliage in shades of bronze and purple.